 - found not guilty of a specified offence by reason of insanity

-- found to be unfit to be tried and to have done the act charged in respect of a specified offence
+- found to be unfit to be tried and to have committed the specified offence as charged

-Before making an order, the court must be satisfied that the VOPO is necessary for the purpose of protecting the public from the risk of serious violent harm caused by the individual concerned.
+Before the court makes an order, they must be satisfied a VOPO is necessary to protect the public from the risk of serious violent harm the offender could cause.

 A specified offence

 - List of violent offences referred to in the Criminal Justice (Northern Ireland) Order 2008

 When someone is given a VOPO, the police need to know their whereabouts.
 They must give the police their personal information including:

 - home address and any other addresses where they live